wronghorsebatterystaple/Website-Flask/README.md

 # Developer notes to compensate for possibly scuffed code

-**Always check to make sure `config.py` is updated!**
+**Always check to make sure `config.py` is updated!

-#### Adding new blogpages:
-- Update `config.py` with proper `blog_id`, and add a developer/backrooms blogpage too with its `blog_id` being the negative of the public one
-  - `blog_id` is a string
-- Update directory names in static paths if necessary

-#### Adding new forms:
-- All forms requiring access control must be POST and should be CSRF protected.
-- Make sure that all POST forms should be Ajax using FormData and should handle the custom error(s) defined in `config.py`
-  - If JSON response from Flask has `redirect_abs_url`, it must be an absolute URL in order to be compatible with my standard Ajax response in `app/static/js/processStandardAjaxResponse()`, which can be done in Flask's `url_for()` by setting the parameter `_external=True`.
-  - Ref. `app/static/js/session_util.js`, `app/admin/static/admin/js/form_submit.js`, `app/blog/static/blog/blogpage/js/comments.js`
-- Always add HTML classes `login-req-post` to `<form>`s (for handling of CSRF/session expiry in `handleCustomErrors()`) and `auth-true`/`auth-false` (for showing/hiding elements) when needed

-#### Updating HTML custom errors:
-- Update `config.py`
-- Update `app/routes.py` error handlers
-- Update `app/static/js/handle_custom_errors.js`

-#### Changing image static paths:
-- Update Markdown expansion/collapse regex in `app/models.py`
-- Update image paths for all existing images in db (oof...)
+Always check to make sure access control is correct (see documentation below)!

+Always make sure this README is updated!**

 #### Access control documentation:
-- Access control is mainly achieved through the function `sign_in_if_not_admin(request)` function provided in `app/util.py`.
-This function is intended to replace Flask-Login's `@login_required` decorator to allow more functionality.
+- Access control is mainly achieved through the function `sign_in_if_not_admin(request)` function provided in `app/util.py`, which should be used in view functions.
+This function is intended to replace Flask-Login's `@login_required` decorator.
-  - On GET to banned page, this redirects to the login view as established in `config.py` with the `next` parameter set to an absolute URL instead of `@login_required`'s relative URLs, enabling cross-domain redirects
+  - On GET to banned page, this redirects to the login view as established in `config.py` with the `next` parameter set to an absolute URL instead of `@login_required`'s relative URLs, enabling cross-domain redirects.
-  - On POST to banned pages, this returns Ajax with the key `relogin=True` that makes `app/static/js/processStandardAjaxResponse()` explicitly show the login modal, instead of relying on the possibly weak condition of CSRF token expiration and `handleCustomErrors()` in `app/templates/base.html` to detect session expiry and show modal.
+  - On POST to banned pages, this returns Ajax with the key `relogin=True` that makes `app/static/js/ajax_utils.js`'s `processStandardAjaxResponse()` explicitly show the login modal, instead of relying on the possibly weak condition of CSRF token expiration and `handleCustomErrors()` in `app/templates/base.html` to detect session expiry and show modal.
   - Usage in view functions:

     ```py